krakenon/blog.nikoder.dev/_posts/2023-01-27-array-map-reduce-with-javascript.md

 > Map and Reduce: Understanding and Implementing These Powerful Array Methods in JavaScript

 JavaScript provides a number of built-in array methods that can be used to manipulate arrays in a variety of ways.
 Two of the most powerful and commonly used methods are `map` and `reduce`.
-In this blog post, we will explore what these methods do, and how to use them to perform complex operations on arrays of data in JavaScript.
+In this section, we will explore what these methods do, and how to use them to perform complex operations on arrays of data in JavaScript.

 ## Array `map` method